 When you’re ready to go to bed, all you have to do is turn the gas off and retire with absolutely no worries.
-This is the biggest benefit to having gas logs.
+This is the biggest benefit of having gas logs.

-But before you make an informed decision on gas logs, you need to know all the facts–pros and cons–not only on the purchase and installation of the gas logs but on the ongoing usage.
+In order to make an informed decision about gas logs, you need to know all the facts–pros and cons–not only on the purchase and installation of the gas logs but on the ongoing usage.